rexshijaku/resurrector-py/readme.md

 - Restore multiple databases at once
 - No need o know CLI commands to treat backup files
 - No need to know an OS to handle this process
-- You can specify which databases should be restored and exclude dbs which are should not.
+- You can specify which databases should be restored and exclude those which should not.
 - You can restore only missing databases in the instance (no need to treat the existing ones)
-- Automatic decompression

 #### Good to know
 Depending on your MySQL instance settings (such as user permissions or global variable specifications) you may need